 We may not always know what to do even if we want to help.
-Below is a list of some ways to be an active bystander.
 If you or someone else is in immediate danger, dial 911.
 This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to interrupt.
+Below are some safe and positive options for being an active bystander: